jiyapalrecha35/Google.github.io/README.md

   - Space Complexity: O(n), where n is the number of elements in the skip list

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/SkipList.cpp){:target="_blank"}<br><br><br>

+### 9. Spell Checking

+**Use Case:**
+Edit distance algorithms can be used in spell-checking systems, where they help identify and correct misspelled words by suggesting replacements with the minimum number of edits required.

+**Algorithms, Design Techniques, Performance Analysis:**
+- **Edit Distance:** Dynamic programming
+  - Time Complexity: O(m*n), where m and n are the lengths of the two strings being compared
+  - Space Complexity: O(m*n), where m and n are the lengths of the two strings being compared

+[View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/editDistance.cpp){:target="_blank"}<br><br><br>

 ### 10. **Allocation of resources in data centers**